 As your business grows, your bookkeeping skill set will grow WITH your biz, instead of trying to learn everything later when business is booming, you don’t have any time, and things are way more complicated.

 How do you pick a bookkeeping program when you’re just starting out?
 Imagine how you see your business growing in 1 year- what products or services will you sell?
 Will you invoice clients or accept payments at the time of service or sale?
 What forms of payments will you accept?
 Will you hire employees and subcontractors or is it just you?
+To know How to Know it’s Time to Hire a Bookkeeper for your Biz Check Our Article.

 Answering these questions will help you find a bookkeeping program that will grow with your business so you don’t wind up switching later because you need more features.